Acai Bowl

 That means no tiny seeds, stringy spinach, or tough fruit skins left in your smoothie bowl!

-You’ll want to use 3 tablespoons per 100-gram pack of frozen acai puree.
+You’ll want to use three tablespoons per 100-gram pack of frozen acai puree.

 For this recipe, I used non-dairy coconut milk.
 The same type you find in the refrigerated section of the grocery store.

-However, if you’re not a fan of coconut milk you can use any other non-dairy milk of your choosing such as almond, cashew, oat, or even rice milk.
+However, if you’re not a fan of coconut milk, you can use any other non-dairy milk you choose, such as almonds, cashews, oats, or even rice milk.

-Using dairy milk is also a great option if that is all you have on hand.
-In fact, I really like using Fairlife milk in my smoothie because it contains more protein than typical dairy milk.
+Dairy milk is also a great option if that is all you have.
+I like using Fairlife milk in my smoothie because it contains more protein than typical dairy milk.

 Storage and leftovers